DaniRomaya/vancouver-crime-data-analysis/README.md

 # Vancouver Crime Data Analysis - Beginner

-This project analyzes crime data from Vancouver to identify trends in:
+This project analyzes crime data from Vancouver in the year 2003 to identify trends in:

-Which neighborhoods have the most crime?
+-Which neighborhoods have the most crime?
-What types of crimes occur most often?
+-What types of crimes occur most often?
-Are there specific times when crimes occur more frequently?
+-Are there specific times when crimes occur more frequently?

 ## Tools Used